 11 Apr A Better Alternative To The “No-Poo” Hair Washing Method

-In the curly hair and natural hair care communities, the use of conditioners to “wash” hair has been a hot trend for several years.
+In the natural hair care community the use of conditioners to “wash” hair has been a hot trend for several years.
 Another option for “no-poo” has been to use baking soda and apple cider vinegar as a shampoo substitute.
 In most cases, these alternatives have been adopted to avoid contact with sulfates, aggressive cleansing agents found in common shampoos.
 At this point, the no-poo method has been practiced by enough people over a long enough period of time for some consensus to have formed regarding its effectiveness.

 Baking Soda and Apple Cider Vinegar

 The baking soda and apple cider method seems to provide the greatest impact over a short time , but with prolonged use (12 months or greater) appears to have the potential to produce undesirable effects like excessive dryness.

 Two important factors to consider with using baking soda as a shampoo are: baking soda is highly alkaline (9.5 on the pH scale) which disrupts hair’s pH balance and swells the hair shaft.
 Rinsing with vinegar after a soda wash is intended to bring the pH of the hair back into balance but does nothing to assuage the other problem with baking soda.
 The minute crystals of the material act like little shards of glass that scratch the scalp and over time, can damage the hair shaft.